Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 Caduceus Physicians Medical Group pursued a chapter 11 restructuring that included a court-supervised section 363 sale of medical practice assets and a chapter 11 plan of liquidation establishing a liquidating trust to administer remaining assets and claims.

 Caduceus Physicians Medical Group, a Professional Medical Corporation and its affiliated management services entity entered chapter 11 in the Central District of California on August 1, 2024, after court filings described a multi-location physician practice platform facing worsening operating losses, staffing constraints, and reimbursement pressure.
-The case offers a clear view into how a practice built around medical receivables can become operationally constrained the moment secured lenders control cash collateral—and how a section 363 transaction can become the de facto restructuring path once liquidity and payer dynamics make a traditional turnaround difficult.

-| Debtors | Caduceus Physicians Medical Group, a Professional Medical Corporation (CPMG) and Caduceus Medical Services, LLC (CMS; described in filings as a management services company formed in July 2023) |
+| Debtor(s) | Caduceus Physicians Medical Group, a Professional Medical Corporation (CPMG) and Caduceus Medical Services, LLC (CMS) |

-| Court | U.S. Bankruptcy Court for the Central District of California (Santa Ana Division) |
+| Court | U.S. Bankruptcy Court, Central District of California (Santa Ana Division) |

-| Case numbers | 8:24-bk-11945 (CPMG) and 8:24-bk-11946 (CMS) |
+| Case Number | 8:24-bk-11945 (CPMG); 8:24-bk-11946 (CMS) |

-| Petition date | August 1, 2024 |
+| Petition Date | August 1, 2024 |

 Business Profile and Distress Drivers